Hazards Planning Center

 Lori Peek

 Lori Peek is director of the Natural Hazards Center and professor in the Department of Sociology at the University of Colorado Boulder.
-She studies vulnerable populations in disaster and is author of Behind the Backlash: Muslim Americans after 9/11, co-editor of Displaced: Life in the Katrina Diaspora, and co-author of Children of Katrina.
+She studies vulnerable populations in disaster and is the author of Behind the Backlash: Muslim Americans after 9/11, co-editor of Displaced: Life in the Katrina Diaspora, and co-author of Children of Katrina.
 Lori helped develop school safety guidance for the nation, which resulted in the publication of FEMA P-1000, Safer, Stronger, Smarter: A Guide to Improving School Natural Hazard Safety.
-Peek, who is president of the Research Committee on Disasters for the International Sociological Association, has conducted long term investigations in the aftermath of several major disasters.
+Peek, who is president of the Research Committee on Disasters for the International Sociological Association, has conducted long-term investigations in the aftermath of several major disasters.
 She is currently leading a National Science Foundation project to establish Social Science Extreme Events Reconnaissance (SSEER) and Interdisciplinary Science and Engineering Extreme Events Reconnaissance (ISEEER) networks for the disaster community.

 Presenter